smartMoney-logo

 Let’s now see how exactly we can measure risk, if at all.
 Please note that these terms use concepts and formulas from statistics.
 So, if you don’t understand the formulas and examples perfectly, that’s fine – as long as you get the gist of what the risk is all about.

-For that, here is an attempt to explain the measurement of different types of risks without using jargons:
+Below are the different types of risks without using jargons:

 Now, let's look at the formulas and examples for each: